 Ceredigion is also one of the counties in Wales where Welsh remains the natural tongue of most residents, so there's plenty of opportunity to see and hear Europe's oldest language.

 Both holiday cottages at Parc-yr-Hebog have been lovingly restored by Welsh-speaking owners Bryan and Wenda Thomas who live in the adjacent farmhouse, Blaenparc.
 Its location – a working small-holding, with its very own prize flock of sheep – offers an insight into rural life in west Wales, so feel free to muck-in as much or as little as you like!

 The seasons truly come to life in this part of the world – in the spring, watch nature come alive again after the slumber of the winter.
 On long summer days enjoy the cooling breeze on the coast and watch truly spectacular sunsets over the sea in Aberaeron.
 During the autumn, look out over the golden wooded valley below.
 And in deepest winter, Parc-yr-Hebog cottages offer the perfect place to cwtch* up.

 Totally lovely!
 A privilege to visit.
 A well guarded secret.Mr & Mrs Bromham, Swansea

-Enjoy a Spring break and take advantage of reductions of up to 15% on stays during March.
+Enjoy a Spring break and take advantage of great reductions on stays during April and May.